 What to Pack for Helsinki in Winter?

-The coldness doesn’t stop me from loving Helsinki, I just have to make sure I remember that in the wintertime.
+The coldness doesn’t stop me from loving Helsinki.
+I just have to make sure I remember that in the wintertime.
 In Finnish, we have a saying: “There’s no such thing as bad weather.
 It’s just a matter of appropriate clothing.”

+#1 Outerwear.
 The most important thing to have is quality outerwear.
-I’m talking about a super warm, thick coat, waterproof and warm winter shoes, proper gloves, a scarf, and a reliable hat.
+I’m talking about a super warm, thick coat, waterproof winter shoes, proper gloves, a winter scarf, and a reliable hat.

 My favorite city winter boots are by Ecco.
 They are super comfortable to walk in for hours, waterproof and cute!
-Awesome for any winterly city destination.
+Excellent for any winterly city destination.
 Shop for similar here.

 Winter jacket.
 When it comes to winter jackets, the most versatile combo is a functional winter parka and a light-weight down jacket.
 You’ll be wonderfully warm even on the coldest of days but have options for warmer temperatures.
-Also, if you’re from a warmer country, these jackets will most likely be more useful for you back home than one big fluffy down coat.
+Also, if you’re from a warmer country, these jackets will most likely be more useful for you back home than a big fluffy down coat.

 Scarf.
 Nobody does a chunky scarf better than Acne Studios.
 The color palette and quality of their Canada scarf makes me cry happy tears.
 Do you know how some scarfs leave you covered with threads?!
 These don’t.